Protecting Financial Institutions Through Sound Cyber Security

 Cyber Threats Target the Financial Industry

-While most of the malicious actors in this industry are after the money a company holds, a cyber-attack on a financial institution will damage much more than account dollar amounts.
-People invest money in all sorts of financial institutions because they believe that company is secure.
-After a breach, investors will not only lose confidence but the company’s bottom line will take a hit.
+While most malicious actors targeting financial services firms are after the money, a cyber attack on a financial institution will damage much more than just dollar amounts.
+People trust financial institutions because they believe they’re more secure than the alternatives.
+After a breach, investors and customers will not only lose confidence but the company’s bottom line will take a hit.
 Ultimately, a breach will affect a company’s brand.

 Cyber Compliance Requirements Impact the Financial Sector